alexKleider/phInfo/README.md

         export MYSQL_PASSWORD='db-password'

-The next sequence of commands bring in Pathagar, carry out necessary configurations, activate the virtual environment so that a superuser can be created and then deactivate the environment since if all goes well you won't need it.
+The next sequence of commands brings in Pathagar, carries out necessary configurations, activates the virtual environment so that a superuser can be created and then deactivates the environment since if all goes well you won't need it any longer.
 Django arranges for its activation when needed.
 The `pip install -r requirements.pip` command in `pathagar-setup.sh` takes a very long time so be patient.

         cd ~/phInfo
         ./pathagar-setup.sh